-If we need to add a custom format for our requirements, then we need to access the control panel regional settings.
-As you are aware, the control panel can be accessed in different ways in each Operating system.
+If we need to add a custom format for our requirements, we need to access the regional control panel settings.
+As you are aware, the control panel can be accessed differently in each Operating system.

 Search for the control panel in Windows 10 as below.

-Even though the following screenshots were taken from Windows 10, but the settings remain the same for other Windows 7 and 8.1 Operating Systems.
+Even though the following screenshots were taken from Windows 10, the settings remain the same for other Windows 7 and 8.1 Operating Systems.

 Read Also- Change inches to cm in Office Word 2016/2019

 2) Under Regional Settings (or Clock, Language, and Region), click on ‘Change date, time, or number formats’ as shown below.

-Click on ‘Additional settings’ to open another window that will allow inputting our own format.
+Click on ‘Additional settings’ to open another window allowing inputting our format.

-4) Here we can change the date format in Windows 10 or Windows 8.1/7.
+4) We can change the date format in Windows 10 or 8.1/7.
 Under the ‘Date’ tab, you can change the ‘Short date’ format.
 It will take your input.